 CARA provides evaluation research, basic applied research, training, and technical assistance on a variety of social science projects especially ones involving the criminal justice system.

 New Mexico Statistical Analysis Center (NMSAC)

 The NMSAC conducts applied research concerning criminal justice issues relevant to the State of New Mexico.
 Much of the research conducted at the NMSAC aims to improve our understanding of the social and structural dynamics that affect criminal behavior, crime rates, and related social problems in New Mexico.
 In addition, working with various criminal justice agencies, the NMSAC conducts evaluation studies to assess the impact of various crime prevention and intervention efforts around the State.
 NMSAC's goal is to engage scholars, practitioners, and policy makers in dialogue about crime and its control.
 In addition to crime centered work, the NMSAC also engages in evaluation more broadly.

-The Center for Education Policy Research (CEPR) facilitates education policy research across the University and enhances communication among university-based researchers, policy makers, and practitioners statewide in support of the search for solutions to the P-20 education problems that face New Mexico.
+The Cradle to Career Policy Institute (CCPI) facilitates education policy research across the University and enhances communication among university-based researchers, policy makers, and practitioners statewide in support of the search for solutions to the P-20 education problems that face New Mexico.
 They provide comprehensive consultation, planning and evaluation services for education related agencies and constituencies and conduct rigorous program evaluation across a variety of settings as well as provide evaluation expertise and services to diverse agencies, organizations, business, and industry.
-CEPR staff also help to build capacity for school reform by identifying what matters for student success and school improvement, creating critical indicators to chart progress, and conducting theory-driven evaluation to identify how programs and policies are working.
+CCPI staff also help to build capacity for school reform by identifying what matters for student success and school improvement, creating critical indicators to chart progress, and conducting theory-driven evaluation to identify how programs and policies are working.

 General Contact Information